CURE FAQs: Frequently Asked Questions

 by Dr. Craig Backs

-I once met with a man in his 60’s who I cared for years ago.
+I met with a man in his 60’s who I cared for years ago.
 He was interested in reconnecting because his current physician had retired.
-After speaking with him, I offered to develop a custom CurePlan.
+After speaking with him, I offered to develop a custom CURE Plan.
 He declined and stated, “I eat right, I exercise, and my doctor says my cholesterol is good.”
-I decided to not push the issue because it rarely if ever works to change beliefs.
+I didn’t push the issue.
+It rarely changes deeply held beliefs, and even creates hostility.

 He now wanted to discuss a CurePlan because his catheterization had demonstrated three vessel coronary artery disease and he was recommended for coronary bypass surgery.
 He asked: “What should I do?”